This appendix is normative.

 For enterprise use cases, concerns over sharing keys can be effectively mitigated using device management techniques that limit the ability for keys to be moved off of approved devices or sync fabrics.
 However, similar mitigations are not currently available for public-facing use cases, leaving RPs dependent on the sharing models adopted by syncable authenticator providers.
 Owners of public-facing applications should be aware of the risks associated with shared authenticators.
 When interacting with the public, agencies have limited visibility into which specific authenticators are being employed by their users and should assume that all syncable authenticators may be subject to sharing.
 While many sharing models have substantial controls that minimize risks (e.g., requiring close proximity between devices to allow sharing), other implementations are less restrictive.

 Agencies determine which authenticators they will accept for their applications based on the specific risks, threats, and usability considerations they face.
 Syncable authenticators may be offered as a new option for applications that seek to implement up to AAL2.
-The trade-offs of this technology should be well-balanced based on their expected outcomes for security, privacy, equity, and usability.
+The trade-offs of this technology should be balanced with expected outcomes for security, privacy, and user experience.

 Threat or Challenge | Description | Mitigations |